dickysetiawandq13/payment_channel_analysis/README.md

 Each month, these tables collectively contain approximately **3 to 5 million rows**.

-*The diagram below illustrates the ERD of the raw SQL data structure, highlighting the key relationship between deposit transactions and third-party providers.*
+*The diagram below illustrates the data structure and relationships.
+The withdrawal table is included for Power BI dashboard analysis but has no direct relationship with third-party providers*

 ![ERD Diagram](./images/erd_diagram.png)